BetweenBooks/BetweenBooks.github.io/updates/2020/capital-and-ideology-thomas-piketty-2020.md

 - Page 561 - Push for an _annual_ wealth tax.

-- Page 569 - Calculation demonstrating that certain property taxes that are flat end up being regressive insofaras they don't consider if people owe money on the property.
+- Page 569 - Calculation demonstrating that certain property taxes that are flat end up being regressive insofar as they don't consider if people owe money on the property.

 <span class="ch">Communist and Postcommunist Societies</span>